 On the edge of Rotherham, Thrybergh is open November-March and is free to visit.
 There is a fun outdoor play area, 2 mile circular walk, cafe, nature and wildlife, welcome centre and is all accessible for prams and wheelchairs.
 Dogs are welcome and essentials for barbeques and picnics can be purchased from the camping shop.

 This green flag award park has loads of free options.
 Home to lots of animals and wildlife (including over 260 birds to spot and farm animals), watch water sports, enjoy picnicing and barbeques, biking, golfing, walking, relaxing, playground… the list goes on!
-Kids can have fun in the Adventure Valley play area (unfortunately costs for over 1’s, there are other free playgrounds there, though), miniachure train (this costs), lots of ducks to feed and acres of space to explore.
+Kids can have fun in the Adventure Valley play area (a large adventure playground costs, there are other free playgrounds there, though), miniachure train (this costs), lots of ducks to feed and acres of space to explore.
 Check opening times before you go as some things are seasonal.

 The witch had a cat and a very tall hat… and long ginger hair which she wore in a plait!
 This adventure trail from Julia Donaldson’s “Room on a broom” brings the book to life.
 Children (and adults!) get to meet characters along the way, solving clues and puzzles.
 Activity packs (charge) can be bought from the welcome centre at the park, but are not needed to enjoy hunting the sculptures around the trail.
 There is a good cafe, picnic areas, ducks and birds, and a nice playground, too.